 A “traditional” wedding invite declares the following, in this order:

 So let’s break it down!

 Host line.
 Or, who’s driving this plane?
-Back when women had dowries (cash payouts from their parents to cover the cost of feeding and clothing them for the rest of their lives), the answer was “the bride’s family.”
+Back when women had dowries (cash payouts from their parents), the answer was “the bride’s family.”
 That’s why it’s traditional for the bride’s family to pay for the wedding, and thus to be listed as the hosts; however, now that women can vote, work, and own property, this tradition may not make sense for your own life.

 Action line.
 Where you request the hono(u)r of their presence/pleasure of their company.
 There are old-school rules about this that have to do with the exact religious building where your wedding is taking place, but basically, honour and presence are for a religious ceremony, pleasure and company keep things secular.